vechain/connex/doc/api.md

 ## Connex.Version

 `connex.version` is a read-only property that indicates the implemented `connex` version in the client.
-For the differences you can check the [release note]().
+For the differences, you can check the [release note]().

 ``` javascript
 connex.version